shudhanshu03/Realtime_Chat_Application/README.md

-Its a Realtime Desktop Chat Application made using Node.js and Socket.io . tried to replicate the features of Discord in it by adding room feature so that multiple user can chat in their respective rooms , even user can send the live location too.
+Its a Realtime Desktop Chat Application made using Node.js and Socket.io.
+Tried to replicate the features of Discord in it by adding room feature so that multiple user can chat in their respective rooms , even user can send the live location too.